 • Impact Investing.
 This strategy focuses not on financial return but on making the largest measurable social or environmental impact.
 Generally, these investments are not available in the public market and are relatively illiquid.

-No matter where you choose to invest your money, remember to consider your timeline, your other sources of revenue, and your risk tolerance.
+No matter where you invest your money, remember to consider your timeline, other sources of revenue, and risk tolerance.
 Generally, a longer timeline (e.g., investing for long-term savings) and more consistent cash flow (from recurring unrestricted gifts and grants) can open up additional investment for longer-term, higher risk, and less liquid opportunities.

 What to Look for in Your Nonprofit Investment Management Tools